Leading Culture Change in Safeguarding PGCert

 *Subject to approval

-- We welcome applications from people working in health, justice, education, sport and community sectors and all who share an interest in leading culture change in safeguarding
+- We welcome applications from people working in social care, health, justice, education, sport and community sectors and all who share an interest in leading culture change in safeguarding.

 - The course blends online learning with twilight discussion and debate at The Hive in Worcester.
 This flexible and distributed learning approach enables us to balance professional, academic and personal development in busy lives.